Engwe EP-2 Pro Review – Folding Fat Tire Electric Bike

 Ride Quality

 Also, this bike comes with great maneuverability due to its cleverly designed length and width.
-Its wheelbase is just about right and it’s easy riding through even the tightest entrances.
+Its wheelbase is just about right and it’s easy to ride through even the tightest entrances.

 However, the geometry of this bike is not meant for ultra-long commutes.
 At least for me – when riding with it for several hours, my back gets tired.